zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/OCIMarketplaceEM-FAQ.md

 9. Steps To Setup VCN for FastConnect
 10. Licensing Terms for the Enterprise Manager Marketplace Instance
 11. How to Reset user oracle  password or if Named Credentials for user oracle are not working
-12. How to connect to a public network from inside Oracle
+12. Unable to connect to Enterprise Manager Console
 13. Unable to Select Shape for Creating an instance
 14. Additional information on Oracle Cloud Infrastructure Setup